 Reassure Your Recipient

-If there was an email thread with other people in it, you could ask them to:
+If there was an business email thread with other people in it, you could ask them to:

 “…send your contact on a new thread so that no one else can access the contact.”

-If they are filling in a form via email, be sure to state that:
+If they are filling in a form per email, be sure to state that:

-“…we will respect privacy and your contact details will not be shared with an unauthorized party.”
+“…we will respect privacy and your personal details will not be shared with an unauthorized party.”

 You can even go ahead and put a link to your terms and conditions.
 Whichever method you choose, the safer your recipient feels, the more comfortable they will be to share their phone number.